-Development Policy, 2019).
-Despite this alignment, studies indicate that coordination, integration, and alignment between the training needs of rural communities and the institutions providing these services remain challenging (Javier Esparcia Pérez and Abbasi, 2020).
-This involves understanding the types of training that address individual needs, the specific industry context, collective leadership, and ongoing cooperation.
 The real problem lies in the operational challenges faced by training institutions in rural Malaysia.
-Fulfilling the role of institutions as training providers presents tension, especially when public policies restrict the operational activities required for effective coordination of training centers.
-These restrictions can lead to inefficiencies in governance, negatively impacting the effectiveness of training programs.
-Addressing these aspects is fundamental to ensuring that training programs are effectively facilitated and successfully implemented.
+Fulfilling the role of institutions as training providers presents tension, especially when public policies restrict the operational activities required for effective coordination of training centres.
+These restrictions can lead to inefficiencies in governance, negatively impacting the effectiveness of training programmes.
+Addressing these aspects is fundamental to ensuring that training programmes are effectively facilitated and successfully implemented.

 A systematic and high-quality approach to human capital development is essential for fostering prosperity in rural life, particularly in economic, educational, and social dimensions.
-Effective management and implementation of training programs necessitate strategic and comprehensive planning to achieve overarching goals.
-Establishing good governance is crucial in enhancing institutional management professionalism and garnering trust from all stakeholders (Rahmani Timorita Yulianti and Ratnawati Yuni Suryandari, 2017).
+Effective management and implementation of training programmes necessitate strategic and comprehensive planning to achieve overarching goals.
+Establishing good governance is crucial in enhancing institutional management professionalism and garnering trust from all stakeholders (Yulianti and Suryandari 2017).

-In the face of rapid societal changes, continuous learning through training programs is indispensable for rural communities.
+In the face of rapid societal changes, continuous learning through training programmes is indispensable for rural communities.
 Providing ample opportunities and targeted training is vital for community development.
-Past research indicates that participation in agricultural skills training programs, focusing on areas such as rice cultivation, animal husbandry, and fisheries, has effectively elevated household income and business performance (Kunjuraman, 2019; Kazi et al., 2017; Noor and Dola, 2010).
-Incorporating relevant experiences into training programs can enhance the engagement of low-qualified and non-working rural youth.
-Additionally, introducing innovative approaches to training programs is imperative for increasing productivity (Simões and Brito do Rio, 2020; Kulkarni and Narkhede, 2016; Tenzin, 2018).
-Therefore, a paradigm shift in rural skills training, applying the theory of social learning and the 'communities of practice' (COP) method, is necessary.
+Past research indicates that participation in agricultural skills training programmes, focusing on areas such as rice cultivation, animal husbandry and fisheries, has effectively elevated household income and business performance (Kunjuraman 2019; Mahmud et al. 2017; Noor and Dola 2010).
+Incorporating relevant experiences into training programmes can enhance the engagement of low-qualified and non-working rural youth.
+Additionally, introducing innovative approaches to training programmes is imperative for increasing productivity (Simões and Brito do Rio 2020; Kulkarni and Narkhede 2016; Tenzin 2018).
+Therefore, a paradigm shift in rural skills training, applying the theory of social learning and the communities of practice (COP) method, is necessary.
 COP involves groups of people who share a concern or passion for something they do and learn how to do it better through regular interaction.
-These approaches facilitate a more holistic and participatory learning experience in rural settings (Landini, Brites, and Mathot y Rebolé, 2017).
+These approaches facilitate a more holistic and participatory learning experience in rural settings (Landini, Brites and Mathot y Rebolé 2017).

-In Malaysia, a training center has been established with the core function of organizing and monitoring various training programs specifically for rural communities.
-This center aims to become a center of excellence in training, research, consultancy, publishing, and rural innovation.
-The training areas focused on by this center include rural management, rural leadership, entrepreneurship, and skills development (Syahirah et al., 2021).
+In Malaysia, a training centre has been established with the core function of organising and monitoring various training programmes specifically for rural communities.
+This centre aims to become a centre of excellence in training, research, consultancy, publishing and rural innovation.
+The training areas focused on by this centre include rural management, rural leadership, entrepreneurship, and skills development (Sharifah et al. 2021).

-This study, therefore, focuses on identifying issues and challenges in the governance of these training programs.
-Analyzing these problems is crucial for the training institution to identify the causes of governance inefficiencies that may ultimately impact both the participants and the organization of the programs.
+This study, therefore, focuses on identifying issues and challenges in the governance of these training programmes.
+Analysing these problems is crucial for the training institution to identify the causes of governance inefficiencies that may ultimately impact both the participants and the organisation of the programmes.
 To achieve the objectives and effectiveness of the training, improvements in training methods need to be evaluated in terms of their appropriateness and impact.
-It is essential for the training institution to formulate a comprehensive strategy so that training programs can be managed more systematically and with minimal negative impact.
-By addressing these governance issues, the training center can enhance its effectiveness and better serve the rural communities, aligning with its vision of becoming a center of excellence.
-This study is important to assist the training center in restructuring the management procedures of the training program to reduce weaknesses and improve the effectiveness of future training programs.
-Improvements in training program modules should be made from time to time to ensure they remain dynamic and responsive to the evolving needs of rural communities (Babel and Sharma, 2016; Igbal, 2010; Kobba et al., 2019; Carrizo Moreira and Leitão Martins, 2009; International Labour Office, 2009).
+It is essential for the training institution to formulate a comprehensive strategy so that training programmes can be managed more systematically and with minimal negative impact.

+By addressing these governance issues, the training centre can enhance its effectiveness and better serve the rural communities, aligning with its vision of becoming a centre of excellence.
+This study is important to assist the training centre in restructuring the management procedures of the training programme to reduce weaknesses and improve the effectiveness of future training programmes.
+Improvements in training programme modules should be made from time to time to ensure they remain dynamic and responsive to the evolving needs of rural communities (Babel and Sharma 2016; Iqbal et al. 2010; Kobba et al. 2019; Moreira and Martins 2009; International Labour Office 2009).